BernieMacHub/Milestone-Project-1/TESTING.md

 ## Validator testing - CSS

-No errors present in CSS.
+#### No errors present in CSS.
 Ignored the warnings, just letting me know that it's not going to validate the imported style sheet.
 It's not an error, just some information for me.

 ![](documentation/css-validaton.PNG)

-### Bugs

 ### Lighthouse

 - First tests i ran were scoring green on desktop except projects, and all in the top quarter (75%+) on mobile platforms.

-Desktop Results:
+#### Desktop Results:

 ![](documentation/home-lh-desktop.PNG)
 ![](documentation/projects-lh-desktop.PNG)
 ![](documentation/contact-lh-desktop.PNG)
 ![](documentation/response-lh-desktop.PNG)

-Mobile Results:
+#### Mobile Results:

 ![](documentation/home-lh-mobile.PNG)
 ![](documentation/projects-lh-mobile.PNG)
 ![](documentation/contact-lh-mobile.PNG)
 ![](documentation/response-lh-mobile.PNG)

-I made improvements to Projects page Performance by reducing the image sized, results below:
+#### I made improvements to Projects page Performance by reducing the image sized, results below:

 ![](documentation/projects-lh-desktop-improved.PNG)
 ![](documentation/projects-lh-mobile-improved.PNG)

 ## Responsiveness

-I used Responsive Viewer extension for google chrome to test the responsiveness on various differnet platforms to maintain a uniform appearance across all devices.
+### I used Responsive Viewer extension for google chrome to test the responsiveness on various differnet platforms to maintain a uniform appearance across all devices.

-Below is how all pages (Home, Projects, Contact and Response) will look across a Mobile device.
+#### Below is how all pages (Home, Projects, Contact and Response) will look across a Mobile device.

 ![](documentation/home-iphone.png)
 ![](documentation/projects-iphone.png)
 ![](documentation/contact-iphone.png)
 ![](documentation/response-iphone.png)

-Below is how all pages (Home, Projects, Contact and Response) will look across a Medium device such as a tablet.
+#### Below is how all pages (Home, Projects, Contact and Response) will look across a Medium device such as a tablet.

 ![](documentation/home-medium-screen.png)
 ![](documentation/projects-medium-screen.png)
 ![](documentation/contact-medium-screen.png)
 ![](documentation/response-medium-screen.png)

-Below is how all pages (Home, Projects, Contact and Response) will look across a Medium device such as a desktop monitor.
+#### Below is how all pages (Home, Projects, Contact and Response) will look across a Medium device such as a desktop monitor.

 ![](documentation/home-large-screen.png)
 ![](documentation/projects-large-screen.png)
 ![](documentation/contact-large-screen.png)